aida-ugent/TRACE/README.md

 * **neighborhood preservation** scores for `k = 50` and `k = 200` for each embedding.
 The values are computed as the size of the intersection between the sets of high-dimensional and low-dimensional neighbors, normalized by `k`.
 * **landmark distance correlation**: Sampling `n = 1000` landmark points using kmeanss++ (supports only Euclidean distance) from the high-dimensional data.
 We then compute the pairwise distances between all landmarks in high-dimensional space and each embedding and the rank correlation of their distance vectors.
 Points that are not landmark points are colored according to their nearest landmark point in the embedding.

-The anndata object including the new quality scores will be saved automatically and can be used by updating the filepath in the config.
+The anndata object including the new quality scores will be saved as a new file and can be used by updating the filepath in the config.

 ### Gaussian Line 🟢 🟠 🟣
 A small example dataset that is included in the repository.
 UMAP and t-SNE are already precomputed, but the HD neighbors and quality measures are computed when the dashboard is loaded.
-This data will also be shown when the files for other dataset cannot be shown.

 ### Mammoth 🦣
 This dataset is from Wang et al. and can be downloaded from their [PaCMAP](https://github.com/YingfanWang/PaCMAP/blob/master/data/mammoth_3d_50k.json) repository.
 It then needs to be processed using the `mammoth.ipynb` notebook.

-### Single-Cell Data 🐁
+### Single-Cell Mouse Data 🐁
 The processed dataset of gene expressions from [Guilliams et al.](https://pubmed.ncbi.nlm.nih.gov/35021063/) is not available online, please reach out if you are interested.
 A raw version is available under [GSE192742](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE192742).